wedoforce/sf-dev-101-practice/README.md

 `All we need to do is move this logic to a method, make it return a value and mark as a static.
 To do use "static" keyword in method declaration, write type of return value and declare arguments:`

+    public static Long sumIntegers(Integer a, Integer b)

+`"Integer a, Integer b" are the pieces of data that you can pass to proceed.
+This means, when you call this method, you must pass some variables.
+E.g.:`

+    Integer integerValue = 5;
+    BasicTasks.sumIntegers(integerValue, 2); // works
+    BasicTasks.sumIntegers(integerValue); // doesn't work, since the 2nd argument is missing

+`NB: the variables passed to a method may not have the same names and method arguments!
+Name argument as you see fit the specific method you're working on.`

+`"static" means that you can access this method directly from a class, like this:`

+    BasicTasks.sumIntegers(1, 2);

+`"Long" - a type of return value.
+This means the method should output a value of this type.
+To specify an output of a method using the return keyword. the return instruction is always the last piece that is executed in the method, no code within the method will be executed once a method has returned a value.
+I.e.`

-public static Integer sumIntegers(Integer a, Integer b)
+    public static Long sumIntegers(Integer a, Integer b) {

-`Where "static" means that you can access this method without creating an instance of current class(will be explained in OOP lesson).
-"Long" - type of return value.
-"Integer a, Integer b" type of data that you can pass to proceed.`
+        Long sum = 0;
+        sum = (Long) a + (Long) b;
+        return sum; // the return instruction is the last executed instruction when a method is called sum = 100; // This will never be executed
+    }

 `Method could be "void" type that means that this method doesn't return a value.
 In some cases we don't need any return value.
 All you already now "System.debug()" that displays information in debug log. debug is a void method of class System.
 For example you want to separate output of your code by long "---------" string and to avoid typing each time System.debug('---------') you can write your own void method:`